12 Useful Products for Growing, Preserving and Cooking With Herbs Indoors

 One of our favorite ways to save herbs is freezing them with butter or olive oil to use in skillet cooking later.
 You can use an ice cube tray from the dollar store to create little herbed starter blocks, but if you don’t have a lot of freezer space, the Chef'n SpiceCube Herb Freezer Tray is a lot better for storage.
 It features four different compartments plus a lid to keep different herbs separated.
 And the tray is stackable so you can buy multiple trays to store large batches of herbs easily.

 Chopping teeny, tiny sprigs is maddening.
-(I’d rather chop 20 onions, weeping and all.)
 Cut cooking prep time with a pair of herb scissors.
 These nifty shears feature five blades to instantly slice through herbs and greens for cooking and garnishing.
-And at less than $15, they’re easily worth the investment.
+And at less than $16, they’re easily worth the investment.